jul0105/last-byte.github.io/_posts/2019-03-13-Enigma2017-Crackme0-writeup.md

 ![success]({{site.baseurl}}/img/success.png)

 Ok, now I gotta be honest with you.
-I'm [notso.pro](https://blog.notso.pro/aboutme/) and it did not go really that way so I'll do a quick rundown of how things really went.
+I'm [notso.pro](https://blog.notso.pro/aboutme/) and it really didnt't go that way so I'll do a quick rundown of how things really went.

 ```
 FUCK!